tomojitakasu/PocketSDR/README.md

 * **NavIC**: L1-SPS-D, L1-SPS-P, L5-SPS
 * **SBAS**: L1C/A, L5-I, L5-Q

-These utilities and applications are written in Python, C, and C++ in a compact and modular way, making them easy to modify for adding custom algorithms.
+These utilities and APs are written in Python, C, and C++ in a compact and modular way, making them easy to modify for adding custom algorithms.

 <p align="center">